 How Nuclear Fallout Maps Helped Promote Planetary Thinking

-In 1956, three U.S. Weather Bureau researchers published two maps (below) in the influential journal Science that would become icons in the history of both the Earth Sciences and the modern environmental movement.
+In 1956, three meteorologists from the U.S. Weather Bureau—Lester Machta, Robert J. List, and Konrad Telegadas—published a pair of maps (below) in the influential journal Science.
+Those maps would go on to become icons in the history of both the Earth sciences and the modern environmental movement.

-The maps were initially presented as part of an attempt to provide the first publicly available information on the implications of U.S nuclear testing.
-They represented the key scientific results of the first atmospheric nuclear tests conducted under the auspices of the Atomic Energy Commission (AEC) in the Pacific.
-They also demonstrated the power of the new global atomic fallout monitoring network established by the United States and its allies in the late 1940s, and which was the precursor to further innovations in general earth systems science and monitoring that were to develop in the decades following.[1]
+The maps were initially part of an effort to provide the first publicly accessible information about the environmental consequences of U.S. nuclear testing.
+They presented the key scientific findings from the Castle series of atmospheric nuclear tests, conducted by the Atomic Energy Commission (AEC) in the Pacific Proving Grounds (notably Bikini and Enewetak atolls) in 1954.
+Beyond their immediate subject, the maps demonstrated the power of a new global atomic fallout monitoring network established by the United States and its allies in the late 1940s.
+That network, which tracked radioactive debris across continents and oceans, was the direct precursor to later innovations in Earth systems science and environmental monitoring that would mature in the following decades.

-Such geophysical knowledge formed the foundation of what was to become planetary atmospheric and oceanic circulation models.
-By tracking the diffusion of radionuclides both through the atmosphere and through plants, animals, and human populations, scientists were now able to demonstrate the integration and interconnectedness of the entire biosphere.
+This geophysical knowledge became the foundation of what we now recognize as planetary atmospheric and oceanic circulation models.
+By tracking the diffusion of radionuclides—both through the atmosphere and through plants, animals, and human populations—scientists were able to empirically demonstrate the deep integration and interconnectedness of the entire biosphere.

 Map illustrating the global atmospheric movement of radioactive particles following the “Mike” test of November 1, 1952.